-He said the KF-X project that aims, for the first time, to locally develop next-generation fighter jets will be a milestone in the country’s effort to transform from a major arms buyer to exporter on the world stage.
+He said the KF-X project that aims to locally develop next-generation fighter jets will be a milestone in the country’s effort to transform from a major arms buyer to exporter on the world stage.

 The high-profile project, led by the Agency for Defense Development, is the largest undertaking ever by the Korean military, with some $15 billion earmarked for investment until mass production.
 Wang’s agency has jurisdiction over the ADD.

-“The prototype is coming out next year, and a year later in 2022 we will see its first test flight,” Wang said, adding that final delivery to the Air Force is expected sometime in 2026.
+“The prototype is coming out next year, and a year later in 2022 we will see its first test flight,” Wang said, adding mass production is expected to begin as early as 2026.